deividasskiparis/tensorflow-jupyter-aws-docker/README.md

 # tensorflow-jupyter-aws-docker
-Docker container with Python3, Tensorflow and Jupyter for training models on AWS Stores all notebooks to S3 bucket*
+Docker container with Python3, Tensorflow and Jupyter for training models on AWS Store all notebooks to local or to S3 bucket

 ## Steps:
 1. Create a S3 bucket on AWS